 During the “A Company of Women” gathering later in the day, 21 women shared a bottle of champagne for communion.
 God literally uncorked it as the cork launched straight up out of the bottle.
 Champagne bubbled over the top.
 We giggled endlessly.

 May 23, 2001, Wednesday ~ We went on the City Tour in the morning and then on the Countryside Tour in the afternoon.
 The tour guides unintentionally became our prayer guides as they shared the historical highlights of the land providing many prayer insights.
-The evangelistic anointing richly poured out over Diana, Shannon and I. Everywhere we went, the Holy Spirit opened doors for us to share the Gospel message.
-It was the first time in my life that I participated in an evangelistic outreach to share Christ’s salvation with those from another culture who spoke a different language than my own.
+The evangelistic anointing richly poured out over Diana, Shannon and I. Everywhere we went, the Holy Spirit opened doors for us to share the Gospel message of eternal love.
+It was the first time in my life that I participated in an evangelistic outreach to share the salvation message of Jesus Christ of Nazareth with those from another culture who spoke a different language than my own.

 Most of the Catholic churches are designed with open windows and no central heating or air conditioning.
 Many of the churches are built with adobe or brick and the exteriors are then whitewashed to resist the relentless hot summer sun.
 There are ornate statues of the Virgin Mary and other saints positioned in various places inside the churches.
 Beautiful hand-carved wood benches are aligned in neat rows to provide seating for people.
 Diana sang in every church we visited.
 Often while I anointed with oil and prayed, she boldly prayed over anyone at the altars.